 Severe injuries

-Israeli military, accused of the shooting, reports that they only fire warning shots if crowds come too close to their soldiers.
+Israeli military, who are accused of the shooting, say that they only fire warning shots if crowds get too close to their soldiers.

 Chaotic distribution

 The distribution at GHF facilities has often been chaotic.
-Food boxes are left stacked on the ground in the centers and when they are opened, crowds storm in to take what they can, according to witnesses and videos released by GHF themselves.
+Food boxes are left stacked on the ground at the distribution sites and when they are opened, crowds storm in to take what they can, according to witnesses and videos released by GHF themselves.

-Gaza's more than 2 million Palestinians live in the midst of a catastrophic humanitarian crisis, and the territory is balancing on the brink of famine, according to food security experts.
+Gaza's more than two million Palestinians live in the midst of a catastrophic humanitarian crisis, and the territory is balancing on the brink of starvation, according to food security experts.